 Thanks to all my friends and family who have voiced support for this site: in particular my wife and daughter, who tolerate large amounts of web noodling devoted to updating things here.
-My mother has been a constant inspiration to and supporter of my career as a scientist and educator.
+My mother was a constant inspiration to and supporter of my career as a scientist and educator.

 I am grateful to Pratt’s Information Technology division for support in maintaining and developing my technological resources.
 This includes the Service Desk (especially Toby Howard), which has helped keep my computer and class learning management system sites running smoothly, and the Faculty Technology Studios, which has provided inspiration and support for my use of technology in my classroom.